fran-byte/MagSenseUI/README.md

   - High sensitivity for detecting small magnetic variations
   - Ideal for contactless position sensing and field mapping

+### I2C

+I²C uses 2 lines: SDA (data) and SCL (clock)

+It works between a master (e.g. Arduino Nano) and one or more slaves (e.g. sensor)

+The master:

+1. Starts the communication

+2. Sends the slave’s address

+3. Sends or requests data

+4. Ends the communication

+Each bit is sent with a clock pulse

+Common because it allows multiple devices with just two wires

 ### ⚠️ Limitations

 It cannot accurately detect static magnetic fields below 0.1 µT.